Independent operators

 Can I obtain coverage in case of a workplace injury?

-If you are ruled to be an independent operator, you can apply for optional insurance for yourself, which provides coverage in case of a workplace injury or illness.
-You will have the same benefits of any other employee at that point.
+You can apply for optional insurance for yourself, which provides coverage in case of a workplace injury or illness, if you are ruled to be an independent operator.
+You'll have the same benefits of any other employee at that point.